-Build real estate industry capability, enhance continuous education, promote best practices, manage licensing, resolve and investigate complaints, monitor licensees behaviour, enforce the Act, improve licensees' skills and knowledge, increase the public's perception of industry professionalism and public confidence in the industry, and continuously improve the efficiency and effectiveness of our services, processes and systems.
+Build real estate industry capability and professionalism through our continuing professional development programme, promote best practice, provide information and guidance, manage licensing, resolve and investigate complaints, monitor licensee behaviour, enforce the Act, increase consumer perception of industry professionalism and public confidence in the industry.

+We also want to continuously improve the organisational efficiency and effectiveness of our regulatory approach, capability, services, processes and systems.